ShingShanger/csf432-fall2020/readme.md

 For this course, you should expect to complete between 15 - 20 hours worth of coursework each week.

-Each week will begin on a Friday and end on the Sunday of the following weekend.
+Each week will begin on Friday and end on the Sunday of the following weekend.
 Assignments will be due each Sunday (at 11:55p).

 ### Readings